 “Our primary role as school leaders is to facilitate an environment where students are academically challenged and engaged by inspiring teachers.
-Comprehensive Faculty Development outlines in detail a plan that enables leaders to put all the elements in place to achieve that primary aim.
-The book is a must read for any school leader and should be required reading for all who have the enviable task of leading a group of faculty members.”
+Comprehensive Faculty Development outlines, in detail, a plan that enables leaders to put all the elements in place to achieve that primary aim.
+This framework is a must read for any school leader and should be required reading for those who have the enviable task of leading a group of faculty members.”

 “This book offers a well-informed look at how traditional, top-down evaluation actually thwarts teacher growth.
 Independently operated public charter schools are ideally positioned to build a different school culture—one that values teachers as professionals who are intrinsically motivated to direct their own growth while forming trusting relationships with colleagues who are empowered to support them.
 Comprehensive Faculty Development’s growth and renewal paradigm keeps teachers inspired, and it also addresses that “hard-to-crack nut” of relatively flat organizational structures in schools where teacher leadership opportunities are scarce.
 Charter school communities will find this approach congruent with their missions, which often include site-based management, shared decision-making, and authentic 'ownership' of the education process—a 'win-win' with teacher and, ultimately, student performance being maximized.”

 This is the framework I’ve been waiting for.

 It pulls together and clearly articulates all of the aspects of bringing new faculty into the community and ensuring their ongoing success.
 This student-centered framework is supported by ISM’s trademark, rigorous research and communicated in a practical, accessible manner.

 Episcopal Collegiate School, AR

 A well-developed and thoughtful approach to faculty development.